tensorpack/tensorpack/examples/Atari2600/README.md

 ./DQN.py --rom breakout.rom --gpu 0
 ```

-A demo trained with Double-DQN is available at [youtube](https://youtu.be/o21mddZtE5Y)
+A demo trained with Double-DQN on breakout is available at [youtube](https://youtu.be/o21mddZtE5Y).